 What Happens to Buyers If Closing Doesn’t Happen on Time?

-- Break the contract
+- Break the purchase contract

 The first option isn’t really much of an option at all.
 Buyers would be foolish in almost all cases to back out of the sale just because they aren’t going to close on time.
 Doing so would most likely mean they’ll have to forfeit their earnest money deposit, which is often a substantial sum, or spend more time and money trying to litigate to get it back.

-Getting sellers to agree to an extension on the closing is usually the best option.
+Getting a seller to agree to an extension on the closing is usually the best option.
 Some sellers will be easily amenable to an extension, but keep in mind they don’t have to be.
 The purchase agreement is a legal contract both parties signed and, therefore, neither party has to agree to make changes to it.

-While a request for an extension of only a few days shouldn’t be a problem in most cases, often times, a missed closing due to issues with the mortgage company is going to take more than just a few days to clear up.
+While a request for an extension of only a few days shouldn’t be a problem in most cases, oftentimes, a missed closing due to issues with the mortgage company is going to take more than just a few days to clear up.
 In these cases, buyers might be requesting an extension of a couple weeks or more.

 So, what happens then?